 To come up with recipes for this lovely blog you see here, my husband and I typically spend a great portion of our morning commute to work brain storming over ideas and recipes for the blog. once we come up with ideas, I typically call my mom, his mom, or any other more experienced great cook and talk to them about how I plan to execute the dish.
 They either give me the green light, tell me to chill or point out some extra tips I could use.
 I test the recipe… then tada!
 Sometimes I skip asking questions though and just experiment, especially if it a non-typical recipe like my Earl Grey Cake with Hibiscus Frosting.

-Now to this recipe… My husband and I have had several discussions about scotch eggs, and I have always had excuses to dodge making them.
+Now as to how the quail egg scotch eggs came about… My husband and I have had several discussions about scotch eggs, and I have always had excuses to dodge making them.
 Recently, we stopped at our local Asian market as we often do, and I spotted some cute looking quail eggs.
 Don’t get me wrong, I do not eat eggs, but I do recognize that they can be very cute looking.
 These particular quail eggs were exceptionally cute!
 While admiring the quail eggs, my husband took another timely opportunity to point out that they would be great for scotch eggs, leading me to turn and give him some serious side eye.
 We walked away from the quail eggs that day, only to find that a few days later, a food blogger that I admire had made some Cameroonian scotch eggs.
 This appealed to my husband’s palette of course, so once again, the scotch egg discussion began.
 This time it took only two minutes for me to agree to make them.

 Since my mom is a confectioner, I had no problem developing the recipe for these.
 The main “problem” I had was the fear of impending nausea from smelling the hard boiled eggs… Well, I am happy to announce that it wasn’t that bad.